Cleopatra VII

 Biography

 Cleopatra VII Philopator was the last active ruler of the Ptolemaic Kingdom of Egypt.
-Born to Ptolemy XII Auletes, she was of Macedonian Greek descent.
-She became co-ruler at age 14 and sole ruler at 18.
-Cleopatra is renowned for her intelligence, political astuteness, and charm.
-She spoke multiple languages and was educated in mathematics, philosophy, oratory, and astronomy.
-Her reign marked the end of both the Ptolemaic dynasty and the Hellenistic period.
-She famously allied herself with Julius Caesar, bearing him a son, Caesarion, and later formed both a political and romantic alliance with Mark Antony.
-Following their defeat by Octavian (later Augustus) at the Battle of Actium, and Antony's subsequent suicide, Cleopatra took her own life, allegedly by allowing an asp (venomous snake) to bite her.
-Her death marked the end of ancient Egypt's independence and its absorption into the Roman Empire.
+Born to King Ptolemy XII Auletes, she was a member of the Ptolemaic dynasty, a family of Macedonian Greek origin.
+She became co-ruler at age 14 alongside her 10-year-old brother Ptolemy XIII.
+Cleopatra is celebrated for her intelligence, political astuteness, and charisma.
+She was highly educated, speaking nine languages, and versed in philosophy, mathematics, and astronomy.
+Her reign was marked by her efforts to protect Egypt's independence and power through strategic alliances with Rome, most famously with Julius Caesar and later Mark Antony.
+Despite popular portrayal focusing on her beauty and romantic liaisons, Cleopatra was a shrewd ruler who successfully maintained Egyptian autonomy for nearly two decades during a period of increasing Roman power.
+Following the defeat of her forces by Octavian (later Augustus) at the Battle of Actium, and Mark Antony's subsequent suicide, Cleopatra took her own life, reportedly by allowing an asp (venomous snake) to bite her.

 Media & Resources